c2platform/ansible-collection-forgerock/roles/ds/README.md

     dn: cn=akaufman,o=special,c=NL
 ```

-Other LDIF than simple adding require you to specifiy a `search` attribute to check for existence.
-For example when adding an attribute as shown below
+Other LDIF than simple adding require you to specifiy a `not_if` attribute to check for existence as shown below.
+Note the default DN check is an example of a `not_if` condition.

 ```yaml
 ds_modify: